wp-plugins/no-diggbar/readme.txt

 Tested up to: 2.8
 Stable tag: 1.0

-This plugin redirects DiggBar users to your actual site.
+This plugin is no longer maintained.

 == Description ==